Shubhisingh921/SOLTORRENT/README.md

 </pre>

 ## Problem it Solves
+- Removes Seeders and Leecher.
+- No multiple copy of same data like classic torrents.
+- More secure and accountable
 - Files can be stored  on-chain directly via Solana Accounts.
 - A specialized file chain, to drastically reduce the uploading cost.
 Links to those files are then maintained on chain.
 - All the assets are encrypted by default using a key derived from a Solana Wallet.